Heading to the Oregon coast, expecting sunny weather only to find out the forecast is rainy? Wondering what to do on a rainy Manzanita Oregon day?

 Monster!: Your group invents an imaginary monster.
 Take a sheet of paper, fold it in quarters, widthwise, like an accordion.
 Each person takes a turn drawing head, upper body, torso, and legs folding back the paper before passing it to the next they won't see your drawing.
 Presto, hilarious monster!

 Or visit Toylandia for the perfect puzzle or family game.
+They're sure to help you answer the question what to do when it's raining!

 Photo Credit: Young Life Organization